 We are inspired by space

-The Earth is an amazing place and we need to protect our home planet.
+The Earth is our home in space and we need to protect it.
 We believe space research provides the perspective, insight and action required to make life better for all life on Earth.
 But in order to get more people to see the value of space benefits and spinoffs, we need to raise awareness about all the ways that space tech and innovations are intertwined in the daily lives of everyone on Earth.

 Astronaut Wrangler & Producer